mjpatter88/theWheel/README.md

 interesting data structures, I will attempt to implement them myself to gain a better understanding of how they really work.

-Currently I have used C# for everything in this project, but I would like to expand into other languages in the future.
+Currently I have used C# and Java for everything in this project, but I would like to expand into other languages in the future.

 The rest of this page provides links to each section of content and a small list of website references that I've used to come up with my list of algorithms and data structures.
 The items in the lists that are not links have not been implemented yet.